BoltzExchange/boltz-btcpay-plugin/docs/regtest-setup.md

 ## Regtest Setup Guide

 First, set up [Boltz Regtest](https://github.com/BoltzExchange/regtest).
+Run `export COMPOSE_PROFILES=btcpay,default` before starting Boltz Regtest (or add it to your `.bashrc` or `.zshrc`) in order to initialize it with the BTCPay profile;

+Install the .NET SDK (necessary to build the Plugin);

-Then clone this repository and build the plugin:
+Then clone this repository and build the Plugin:

 ```bash
 git clone https://github.com/BoltzExchange/boltz-btcpay-plugin --recurse-submodules